-The group balance sheet contains a £12,541,000 liability to reflect the discounted cash flow value of the group's share of those revised deficit contributions and which represents the contractual obligation in respect of the group's current and past employee members (2019: £21,217,000, based on the previous deficit contribution rates, as set by the 31 March 2017 Actuarial Valuation, of 5% of total uncapped salaries with effect from 1 April 2020 until 30 June 2034).
+The group's balance sheet contains a £16.0m (2020: £12.5m) liability to reflect the discounted cash flow value of the group's share of the deficit recovery contributions as defined in the 31 March 2018 actuarial valuation and related deficit recovery agreement, which represents the contractual obligation in respect of the group's current and past employee members.
+The increase was driven by the reduced discount rate applied to future cashflows and increased headcount projections as a result of our investment management resourcing approach.
 Further details are shown in note 17 to the financial statements.